The Green where the sun often shines

 The veins leading away

-Wheeling down these congested roads, big articulated lorries thunder through this village green.
+Wheeling down these congested roads, big articulated lorries thunder through this village.
 They are on route to the industrial estate carrying various goods.
 These lorry drivers have to use maximum driving skills to squeeze their loads through gaps that seem too small, between parked cars and busses held at a stop, accepting passengers.
 The roadside kerbs chewed up as another lorry returning to the motorway junction meets another head-on and has to mount to the sidewalk to avoid any collisions.

 More to follow about village life……